motor17/motor17/README.md

 - 👋 Hi, I’m motor
-- 👀 I’m interested in maths, astrophysics, chess and heavy metal
+- 👀 I’m interested in maths, astrophysics, chess and water.
-- 🌱 I’m currently learning python, c++ and LaTeX
+- 🌱 I’m currently learning C++ and observational astronomy

 - 📫 You can reach me if you know ppl who know me